carnarez/pre-commit/README.md

-**Small hack to run containerized pre-commit hooks.** Nothing to do with the brilliant `Python` package with the same name, just a plain [`git` hook](https://git-scm.com/docs/githooks)).
+**Small hack to run containerized pre-commit hooks.** Nothing to do with the brilliant `Python` package with the same name, just a vanilla [`git` hook](https://git-scm.com/docs/githooks)).

 ### Why?